 Rhenia Island, Mykonos – A Hidden Paradise

-Rhenia or Rinia island is a small treasure lying right next to Delos and its cosmopolitan cousin, Mykonos.
+Rhenia or Rinia island is a small treasure lying right next to Delos Island and its cosmopolitan cousin, Island of Mykonos.
 Although so close to the vibrant Island of the Winds, very few people know of the incredible beauties that are waiting to be discovered here.
 This is a bit sad, considering how many people visit Delos and how close Rhenia is to the spiritual island (only a small area of one kilometre separates Delos from Rhenia).
-However, those that know even the bare basics about Rhenia admit falling in love with this little pearl in the Cyclades.
-Here are some facts that may justify this infatuation!

 A 7-millennia sacred land